mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 Our component is almost ready, there are just two problems left to fix.
 The first problem is that React needs to be able to work out whether our function is a constructor function or just a regular function because it needs to know whether to call it with the `new` keyword or not.
 Dan Abramov wrote a great blog post [about this](https://overreacted.io/how-does-react-tell-a-class-from-a-function/), but to cut a long story short, React looks for a property on the component called `isReactComponent`.
 We could get around this by adding `isReactComponent: {}` to `Counter.prototype` (I know, you would expect it to be a boolean but `isReactComponent`'s value is an empty object, you'll have to read his article if you want to know why!) but that would only be cheating the system and it wouldn't solve problem number two.

 In the `handleClick` method we make a call to `this.setState`.
 This method is not on our component, it is "inherited" from `React.Component` along with `isReactComponent`.
 If you remember the [prototype chain section](#the-prototype-chain) from earlier, we want our component instance to first inherit the methods on `Counter.prototype` and then the methods from `React.Component`.
 This means that we want to link the properties on `React.Component.prototype` to `Counter.prototype.__proto__`.
-Fortunately there's a function on `Object` which can help us with this:
+Fortunately there's a method on `Object` which can help us with this:
 ```js
 Object.setPrototypeOf(Counter.prototype, React.Component.prototype);